iw4p/telegram-cloud/README.md

 - [x] Send a message via cli (`tgsend`)
 - [x] Delete a message via cli (`tgutil`)
 - [x] Edit a message via cli (`tgutil`)
+- [ ] Increasing the speed of Download and Upload
 - [ ] Clean and compelete document (please help, please)
-- [ ] Code is super clean, need to be clean and have a good structure
+- [ ] Code is super dirty, need to be cleaned and have a good structure
 - [ ] Upload and download multiple files
 - [ ] Upload and download a directory
 - [x] Add progress bar while downloading/uploading